Qizhong-George-Guo/qizhong-guo/reflections/river-ice-breakup.md

 Prolonged cold conditions lead to the formation of a continuous river ice cover.
 Forecasted warming and associated hydrologic changes may trigger ice cover breakup, followed by ice transport, jamming at vulnerable locations, and rapid backwater rise and flooding.

-Prolonged cold conditions lead to the formation of a continuous river ice cover.
-Forecasted warming and associated hydrologic changes may trigger ice cover breakup, followed by ice transport, jamming at vulnerable locations, and rapid backwater rise and flooding.

 ---

 ## A Brief Reflection on 30 Years of Progress